Pirana07/pogoStick/README.md

  -------------------------------------
 Development: This project is a work in progress and is being actively developed.
 We welcome contributions, bug reports, and feedback.
 Whether you're a player with suggestions or a developer interested in contributing to the project, your input is highly valued.
  -------------------------------------
-Acknowledgments: Special thanks to everyone who provided feedback and playtested the game during its development.
-Your insights have been invaluable!